Postipuisto central quarter

 The first part of the block has been completed with two buildings, in total 60 apartments, for Avara.

 The furnished common lobby creates a communal meeting place.
-The contrasts of the materials lead to safe movement.
+Contrast in interior materials enhances safe and independent movement.